 No, there is no free public transportation in Germany.
-You can get a multi-day pass which is good for the bus and train system (except ICE).
+You can get a multi-day pass suitable for the bus and train system (except ICE).
 And if you take a single trip on the train or trolley during your multi-day pass, you will be fined 60+ EUR minimum.

 Can you drive through Germany?

 Yes, you can drive through Germany.
-But if you come in by car or motorbike, then you must purchase a vignette before entering the country.
-It costs 10 EUR per day and it is valid for 7 days after purchase.
-And if your stay is less than 3 months, then you don’t need to purchase the vignette.
+But if you come in by car or motorbike, you must purchase a vignette before entering the country.
+It costs 10 EUR daily and is valid for seven days after purchase.
+And if your stay is less than 3 months, you don’t need to purchase the vignette.

 What is a vignette in Germany?

-It’s a sticker that you put on your windshield to show proof of car insurance and vehicle registration.
+You put a sticker on your windshield to show proof of car insurance and vehicle registration.

 - How to Use a Cell Phone in Germany